by Susan Flantzer © Unofficial Royalty 2017

 James and Anne had eight children, but only two survived childhood, and both were Queen Regnants:

-• Queen Mary II of England (1662 – 1694), married her first cousin William III, Prince of Orange in 1677, ascended to the throne in 1689 as co-ruler with her husband after the deposition of her father, no surviving issue
+- Queen Mary II of England (1662 – 1694), married her first cousin William III, Prince of Orange in 1677, ascended to the throne in 1689 as co-ruler with her husband after the deposition of her father, no surviving children

-• Queen Anne of Great Britain (1665 – 1714), married Prince George of Denmark, no surviving issue
+- Queen Anne of Great Britain (1665 – 1714), married Prince George of Denmark, no surviving children

-After the Restoration, James was appointed Lord High Admiral and was the commander of the Royal Navy during the Second (1665-1667) and the Third Anglo-Dutch Wars (1672-1674).
-In 1664, after the British had conquered the Dutch territory New Netherlands in North America, the city of New Amsterdam was renamed as the city of New York in honor of James, Duke of York.
+After the Restoration, James was appointed Lord High Admiral and commanded the Royal Navy during the Second (1665-1667) and the Third Anglo-Dutch Wars (1672-1674).
+In 1664, after the British had conquered the Dutch territory New Netherlands in North America, the city of New Amsterdam was renamed the city of New York in honor of James, Duke of York.
 150 miles upstream on the Hudson River, the former Dutch Fort Orange was renamed Albany (now the capital of New York State) after Charles’ second title, Duke of Albany.

 Mary Beatrice had several miscarriages and stillbirths and had seven live births, but only two of these children survived childhood.